 Jan 15, 2020

-Posted by Harriet Brice, Technology Manager, Marine Engine Oils, Ian Bown, Technical Manager, Marine Engine Oils, Simon Tarrant, Global Business Manager, Large Engines
+Posted by Harriet Brice, Technology Manager, Marine Engine Oils, Ian Bown, Technical Manager, Marine Engine Oils, Simon Tarrant, Global Business Director, Large Engines

 The International Maritime Organization’s (IMO) global sulfur cap will dramatically alter the marine fuel market from January 1, 2020—and with it the often overlooked but critical role of cylinder lubrication for 2-stroke marine engines.